mustious/mustious.github.io/_pages/quotes.md

 It must be borne in mind that the tragedy of life doesn’t lie in not reaching your goal.
 The tragedy lies in having no goal to reach.
 It isn’t a calamity to die with dreams unfulfilled, but it is a calamity not to dream.
 It is not a disaster to be unable to capture your ideal, but it is a disaster to have no ideal to capture.
 It is not a disgrace not to reach the stars, but it is a disgrace to have no stars to reach for.
 Not failure, but low aim is sin. - Dr. Benjamin E. Mays

+...
+I shall be telling this with a sigh
+Somewhere ages and ages hence:
+Two roads diverged in a wood, and I—
+I took the one less traveled by,
+And that has made all the difference.
+— Robert Frost *[The Road Not Taken, 1915]*

 ## **Anime Quotes**

 Surpass Your Limits.
 Right Here.
 Right Now - Yami Sukehiro